Disneyland Paris Trip Planning

 Provins is a lovely medieval town located 53km southeast of Disneyland Paris.
 The old town is listed as UNESCO World Heritage, and it is a great place to explore on a day trip.

-Direct buses (#50) leave to Provins from Chessy Bus station, located 5 min walk from the parks.
+Direct buses (#50) leave for Provins from Chessy Bus station, located 5 min walk from the parks.
 The ride takes 1 hr 10 min (one way), and it costs 2€).

 The exciting Parc Astérix is at only 55 kilometers from Disneyland Paris.
 You have come so far to see Mickey Mouse; it would be a shame to miss Astérix, Obélix, and their gang!